StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 ### Link categories

-Each link is categorized to reflect the relationship type.
+You categorize each link to reflect the relationship type.
 If you don’t specify a category, *Internal link* is automatically applied when linking TheHive cases, and *External link* when linking external resources.

 ### Link display

 Users can only view links to cases in their organization and cases they have access to.

 When you link two TheHive cases together, the link automatically appears in both cases.
-If a case is deleted, its related links are automatically removed.
+Deleting a case automatically removes its related links.

-Case links are not included in case exports, reports, or dashboards.
+Case links aren't included in case exports, reports, or dashboards.

 ### Actions